Spinal Cord Damage

 Injury of any form to your spinal cord could lead to immediate and permanent consequences.
 If you have been in an accident that was not your fault and are now suffering due to back and spine injury, you must be prepared to strengthen your case to its maximum potential.

-By retaining the services of our Joplin, Springfield & Rogers/Bentonville personal injury attorneys, you not only get a team that is compassionate and trustworthy but you also get a group of professionals who have more than 140 years of collective legal and trial experience.
+By retaining the services of our Springfield and Joplin personal injury attorneys, you not only get a team that is compassionate and trustworthy but you also get a group of professionals who have more than 140 years of collective legal and trial experience.

 Taking your case to the next level should not be an uphill battle.
 At Johnson, Vorhees & Martucci, we want to make this experience as easy on you as possible.
 One of the many ways we put your priorities before our own is by offering contingency fee agreements: you will not owe us any attorney fees unless we win your case!
 Furthermore, when we do get paid, it is only out of a percentage of your winnings so you never have to worry about taking anything out of your own pocket.

 Don’t forget your case evaluation is FREE.
 Request yours today to begin.

 The spinal cord is one of the most sensitive parts of our bodies.
 The bundles of nerves that run and down our spines and allow the control of most of our limbs and organs can be severely damaged in accidents great and small.
 To prevent catastrophic spinal cord injury, negligence must not be a part of our day-to-day activities.

 Commonplace accidents that may result in spine damage include:

 The harm caused to the spinal cord could cause:

 - Pain walking, standing or sitting